-We need leaders.
-When Jesus said, “The harvest is plentiful, but the workers are few…” — I’m convinced — some of those workers should be leaders of other workers.
+Every church I know needs leaders.
+Jesus said, “The harvest is plentiful, but the workers are few…”.
+I’m convinced, based on other Scripture, some of those workers should be leaders of other workers.
 Throughout the Scriptures God used men and women to lead others to accomplish great things — all to His glory.

-But, I’m equally convinced, that just as their are not enough people working who should be working — some of the workers who should be leading are not leading.
+And, I’m equally convinced, just as there are not enough people working who should be working – there are not enough leaders who should be leading.

 Here are 7 reasons people are not leading who could be:

 They weren’t ever willing to face their fears.
-Fear failure, fear of rejection, and the fear of the unknown are very real fears.
-But, fear is an emotion — not necessarily based on truth.
-Faith is a substance based on a certain — though unseen — reality.
+Fear of failure, fear of rejection, and the fear of the unknown are very real fears.
+But, fear is an emotion and not necessarily based on truth.
+Faith is a substance based on a certain, though unseen, reality.

 They felt it was self-serving to step into the role of leadership.
-One of my new favorite sayings (I wrote about it recently) is “Don’t trip over your own humility by refusing to do the right thing.”
-Yes, leaders can be in the center of attention, and some people are too “humble” to step into that role, but in the meantime, we are missing your leadership.
+One of my favorite sayings is “Don’t trip over your own humility by refusing to do the right thing.”
+Yes, leaders can be in the center of attention, and some people are too “humble” to step into the role, but in the meantime we are missing their leadership.

 They waited for someone else to do it.
-They had a call — or, at least, they knew what needed to be done, and they could have taken the initiative and made it work — but they never did — hoping, waiting for someone else to make the move.
+They had a call, or at least they knew what needed to be done, and they could have taken the initiative and made it work.
+They simply never did — hoping, waiting for someone else to make the move.

-They tried once — it didn’t work — and they gave up too soon.
-Failure is a part of leadership.
-Certainly its a part of maturing as a leader.
+They tried once, it didn’t work, and they gave up too soon.
+It’s been said failure is a critical step towards success.
+Failure helps us mature as a leader.
 If you give up after the first try you miss out on the best of leadership.

 They couldn’t find their place – and nobody made one for them.
 I would encourage people to find something to lead!
 The world is full of problems.
 Choose one you are passionate about and start leading.
 We need you!
 But churches need to create margins of opportunities.
 Expecting a high-level female leader in the corporate space to want to rock babies is often unrealistic.
 If they want to fine, but they may want to chair a committee.

 They thought they didn’t know how to lead.
-I’ve been a student of leadership for over 20 years — in leadership positions for over 30 years — and you know my answer to that one?
+I’ve been a student of leadership for over 20 years – and in leadership positions for 35 years – and I would answer this one with a question.
 Who does know how to lead?
 Sure, there are skills to be acquired, leadership is an art to be shaped, but leadership is new every morning, because there world is ever changing.
 Leadership involves people.
-When we can completely figure them out — we can completely figure out leadership.
-Until then – Watch, listen, read, learn, ask questions.
-Leaders are all around you.
-You can learn some skills of leadership if you are teachable.
+When we can completely figure them out we can completely figure out leadership.
+Until then we watch, listen, read, learn, and ask questions.
+Everyone can learn some skills of leadership if they are teachable.
 The best leaders are still learning how to lead.

-Are any of these the reason you’re not currently leading — but you know you should be?
+Are any of these the reasons people in your church are not currently leading, but you know they should be?